 Despite recent consolidation, the analog and embedded processing markets remain highly fragmented.
 As a result, we face significant global competition from dozens of large and small companies, including both broad-based suppliers and niche suppliers.
-Our competitors also include emerging companies, particularly in Asia, that sell products into the same markets in which we operate.
+Our competitors also include emerging companies, particularly in Asia.

-We believe that competitive performance in the semiconductor market generally depends on several factors, including the breadth of a company's product line, the strength and depth of its channels to market, technological innovation, product development execution, technical support, customer service, quality, reliability, manufacturing capacity and capabilities and price.
-In addition, manufacturing process and package technologies that provide differentiated levels of performance and a structural cost advantage are competitive factors for our Analog products, and customers' prior investments in software development is a competitive factor for our Embedded Processing products.
+We believe that competitive performance in the semiconductor market generally depends on several factors, including the breadth of a company's product line, the strength and reach of its channels to market, technological innovation, product development execution, technical support, customer service, quality, reliability, price and manufacturing capacity and capabilities.
+In addition, manufacturing process and package technologies that provide differentiated levels of performance and a structural cost advantage are competitive factors for our analog products, and customers' prior investments in software development is a competitive factor for our embedded processing products.